containers/toolbox/doc/toolbox-create.1.md

 **--distro** DISTRO, **-d** DISTRO

 Create a toolbox container for a different operating system DISTRO than the host.
 Cannot be used with `--image`.
+Has to be coupled with `--release` unless the selected DISTRO matches the host.

 **--image** NAME, **-i** NAME